djrowe1/MediaTrackerr/README.md

 <img src="MTvid.gif">

-## MediaTracker is a web app inventory software tool for both books and readable media, for both individuals and organizations, that allows its users to easily keep track of their book and media inventory.
+## MediaTrackerr is a web app inventory software tool for both books and readable media, for both individuals and organizations, that allows its users to easily keep track of their book and media inventory.

 ### Team Members: David Rowe, Sijia Li, Daniel Giampaolo, Jada Allen, and Emily Arnold